 d. telephone calls;

 f. fire alarm notification systems;

-g. public address (“PA”) systems which are audible tones/alerts from outside siren towers or inside building fire alarm systems, or from patrol cars driving through campus;
+g. public address (“PA”) systems which are audible tones/alerts from outside siren towers , inside building fire alarm systems, or from patrol cars driving through campus;

 i. social media;

 j. audio announcements made via automated telephone calls (i.e., “Voice Alerts”),

 2. In the event of an emergency on campus, anyone may access MTSU's recorded information telephone hotline at (615) 898-2000 and the MTSU Alert Updates webpage for updates.

 3. MTSU maintains six (6) tornado siren warning towers that are equipped with PA systems.
 These towers are strategically placed throughout the campus, and at the Tennessee Miller Coliseum, to facilitate communication through the PA system.

 4. The MTSU Police Department (University Police) conducts a monthly test of the tornado siren system.